And what I ended up with is a wonderful, fresh-tasting, thick strawberry sauce which works for many things:- As a jam

 3 ¾ cups sugar (This comes out to about 3 ½ tablespoons of sugar per half-pint.
 You can add more if you’d like.)

 Either quarter the strawberries or mash them slightly in a large pot.
 Add the lemon/lime juice, the grated apple, and the sugar.
 (You can even add the apple peels if they are in large pieces.
 The peels contain a lot of pectin.
 And then just remove them about half-way through cooking.
 Count how many pieces you add so you are sure that you took them all out.)And now comes the long, boring part.
 Cook on medium-low to medium for about 35-45 minutes, stirring continuously so that it doesn’t burn.
 It will cook down.
 Skim the foam off.
 And mash the jam again at some point if it looks too chunky to you.
 (If you added the apple peels, remove them before mashing!)
+It will break down naturally as it cooks, so don't worry too much about the mashing.

 Near the end of the cooking time, put your warm jars on a heat-proof surface or on a towel on your counter.
 (A funnel is also really handy.
 It will help keep the jam from spilling all over the sides of the jars.)